Akshi4162/webapi/README.md

 console.log(gameModule.getPlayerExperience());
 ```

 (Or you can create your own code and test out the functions.
-All the various functions that are available are listed below.
-Please scroll down to check them out.😊👍)
+All the various functions that are available are listed below. 😊👍)

 + Then run the following command to start the node module:
 ```